Naps Of The Day - How To Choose Value Selections

 The stated purpose of this blog is to provide suggestions on methods that may be used to identify the punter's NAP/Best Bet Of The Day,

-In my opinion, they should be applied prior to the placement of a wager on any event, as without undertaking further analysis it will be impossible to determine which of the shortlist of selections should be elevated to the highest status. (nap)
+In my opinion, they should be applied before the placement of a wager on any event, as without undertaking further analysis, it will be impossible to determine which of the shortlist of selections should be elevated to the highest status. (nap)

-I will discuss each of these questions in turn and provide a short case study
+I will discuss these questions in turn and provide a short case study.

-I hope this will highlight the benefits of undertaking further analysis, rather than taking the view that each potential selection should be backed without further thought.
+This will highlight the benefits of further analysis rather than considering that each potential selection should be backed without further thought.

-This is often one of the most difficult questions for punters to answer subjectively.
+This is often one of the most challenging questions for punters to answer subjectively.

-Many will have spent significant time and effort analysing the available data to determine in their opinion the most likely outcome of a particular race, or event.
+Many will have spent significant time and effort analysing the available data to determine the most likely outcome of a particular race or event.

-In my opinion, the term ‘value' is much overused by media pundits when discussing the chance of a competitor in a specific race.
+Media pundits often overuse the term 'value' when discussing a competitor's chance of winning a specific race.

-In many cases, the punter will have developed an emotional link with that particular outcome during the analysis process and will be keen to place a bet, as not doing so would represent a waste of the time and effort that was required to arrive at their conclusions.
+In many cases, the punter will have developed an emotional link with that particular outcome during the analysis process and will be keen to place a bet.

-However, in my opinion it would be better to keep the betting bank intact rather than place a wager on an outcome where the odds available to the punter are less than the true chance of the outcome occurring.
+However, keeping the betting bank intact would be better than placing a wager on an outcome where the odds available to the punter are less than the true chance of the outcome occurring.

 We know that the chance of either heads or tails prevailing is 50% either way, so why would we accept 5/6, which suggests that either outcome has a 54.5% chance of occurring?

-This is fine in theory, but the biggest problem that many punters face is how to accurately assess the true odds of a specific outcome occurring
+This is fine in theory, but the biggest problem many punters face is assessing the true odds of a specific outcome occurring accurately.

-“Celtic games will not always supply high scores"
+The headline was "Celtic games will not always supply high scores".

 Back under 3.5 at 23-20 with Coral.